 If you scroll down on the Feature detail view, you can find Fields, Comments, and History.

 - In the Fields section, you fill in all fields you have in your workspace or push features to integrations you use in your account.

 - In the Comments section, you can comment on features and add reactions to them for quick feedback to your colleagues.

-- Under History, you can find an activity log of all the activities that took place in that feature, so you can narrow those who made a specific change.
+- Under History, you can find an activity log of all the activities that took place in that feature, so you can narrow down those who made a specific change.

 Import feature ideas from a spreadsheet

 We recommend importing features from other tools in batches.
 Each batch should correspond to a component or a subcomponent of your hierarchy.